Thomas10111/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-I used LeNet and most of the parameters from the previous excercise, i.e.
+I used LeNet and most of the parameters from the previous exercise, i.e.
 - AdamOptimizer with a training rate of 0.0011
 - EPOCHS = 50
 - BATCH_SIZE = 256